 Purpose: More emphasis will be placed on the lat muscles with less recruitment of the teres major and deltoids.

-Purpose: This variation will place more emphasis on the chest alone and take workload off of the triceps.
+Purpose: This variation will place more emphasis on the chest alone, and take workload off the triceps.

 Purpose: This variation will more actively engage the tricep muscles in addition to the chest.